bckohan/enum-properties/doc/source/usage.rst

         assert SpecializedEnum.TWO.method() == 'method_two()'
         assert SpecializedEnum.THREE.method() == 'method_three()'

-The @specialize decorator works on @classmethods and @staticmethods as well, but it must be the outermost decorator.
+The :py:meth:`~enum_properties.specialize` decorator works on @classmethods and @staticmethods as well, but it must be the outermost decorator.

 The undecorated method will apply to all members that lack a specialization: